-(Volkens et al., 2012; Braun et al., 2004; Wüst and Volkens, 2003).
-The estimation of left-right positions is a challenging empirical task with our dataset, which encompasses 388 national parties and 238 national elections.
-This task is even more demanding because our analysis also involves EMP data from the European Union level.
-The EMP data have been collected by applying the CMP coding scheme to European Parliament election manifestos ensuring the comparability of the data (Braun et al., 2004, p.39).
-We accordingly consider 286 additional national party delegations competing for seats in 6 European Parliament elections.
-This sample documents the richness of the manifesto dataset for comparative research, which covers all elections after the Second World War until the most recent one in the late 2000.
-Table 3 shows the number of elections and actors covered by our dataset.
+of left-right positions is a challenging empirical task with our data set, which encompasses 388 national parties and 238 national elections.
+This task is even more demanding because our analysis also involves EMP data from the EU level.
+The EMP data have been collected by applying the CMP coding scheme to EP election manifestos ensuring the comparability of the data (Braun et al. 2004, 39).
+We accordingly consider 286 additional national party delegations competing for seats in six EP elections.
+This sample documents the richness of the manifesto data set for comparative research, which covers all elections after World War II until the most recent one in late 2000.
+Table 3 shows the number of elections and actors covered by our data set.